Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 starting with `test`, that is highly recommended for the sake of clarity.
 The only exemption is `TestRunnerTest`, even though that one doesn't actually use the `@Test` annotation.
 * If it doesn't have To Do comments, it should have Javadoc.
-Any other type of comment should be removed in refactoring commits, if it even makes into a fail or pass commit.
+Files in `com.example.exercises` and `org.example.exercises` may optionally have Hint comments.
+Any other type of comment should be removed in refactoring commits, if such a comment even makes into a fail or pass commit.
 Only exemption for now are the comments in `Asserters` explaining what that static class will not provide.
 * Each checked in test class should provide some output that is distinct from that given by `TestRunner`.
 If nothing else occurs to you, simply have it output the names of the units being tested (like in automatically generated JUnit or